 “Proclaim liberty throughout all the Land unto all the inhabitants thereof.” ~ engraved on the Liberty Bell

-On July 4, the Declaration of Independence was adopted by the . . . → Read More: History Teaches – July 8
+On July 4, the Declaration of Independence was adopted by the Continental Congress in Philadelphia, . . . → Read More: History Teaches – July 8

 Less than 24 hours after canceling former New York governor Eliot Spitzer’s prime time talk show, ‘In the Arena’, CNN today announced the latest addition to its lineup – and at the same time shocked industry analysts by signaling that they are ready to make a radical departure from the staid, no-nonsense style that has been their hallmark since founding the 24-hour cable news industry some 31 years ago.

 And if they raised eyebrows when they hired Spitzer less than two years after he left office in disgrace as the result of a prostitution scandal, they just might raise the roof with this one.